danmvas/danmvas/README.md

 ### Oh, hi!
 My name is Dan!

 - 🔭 My areas of interest include UX/UI, machine learning and game design;
-- 🌱 Currently working on two games;
+- 🌱 Currently working on a game;
-- 💬 I like to code in VueJS, Python and C#!
+- 💬 I like to code in JavaScript (VueJS), Python (Django REST) and C#!
 - 📫 Reach me at daniellavasconc@gmail.com;

  <div>